See how students and faculty are making a difference by studying biology at SLU.

 Students may apply to the accelerated B.S. to Pharm.D. program after having completed 15 credits at SLU and prior to achieving 45 total credits.
 Students must have a minimum of a 2.70 cumulative grade point average (GPA) to apply.
 Transfer students will be considered on a case by case basis and must meet eligibility requirements.

-The following first professional (P1) year courses of the Pharm.D. at St. Louis College of Pharmacy will satisfy the bachelor degree requirements outlined.
+The following first professional (P1) year courses of the Pharm.D. at University of Health Sciences and Pharmacy in St. Louis will satisfy the bachelor degree requirements outlined.

 BIOL 4360: Principles of Immunology (2 credits) will satisfy an upper-division biology elective